-The metallic Small Carpenter Bee works as a pollinator and builds nests in wooded areas.
-Various colorations of them are found all over the continent.
+The variously-colored metallic Small Carpenter Bee works as a pollinator and builds nests in wooded areas.

-This small bee resembles an ant, but with wings.
-They are industrious and hard-working all spring and summer long.
-They can be found in and near woodlands, forests and visiting flowers.
+This small bee resembles an ant with wings.
+It is an industrious and hard-working insect all spring and summer long.
+The Small Carpenter Bee can be found in and near woodlands, forests, and visiting flowers.
 Much smaller in size than the Carpenter Bee, Small Carpenter Bees have their own taxonomic family.

-Females bore deeply into twigs and stems of plants to lay their eggs.
-They remain with their brood until it is mature enough to live on its own.
-Though they are Carpenters, whittling through inches of wood, they are not really a nuisance to the industry.
+Females bore deeply into woody twigs and stems of plants in order to lay their eggs inside.
+She stays with her brood until it is mature enough to live on its own.
+Though they are Carpenters and whittle away through inches of wood, they are not really a nuisance to the industry like their larger counterparts.

 Scientific Name: Ceratina spp.